I can't wait to get my hands on Google Pixel 6: Here's why you should feel the same

 Android 12

-The Pixel 6 will be among the first phones to launch with Android 12 on board.
+The Pixel 6 will be among the first phones to launch with Android 12.
 We've been using Android 12 in its beta form for a little while already, and there's plenty to like and to be excited about trying properly on the Pixel 6.

 The Material You design language looks great, especially the option to create custom themes from your own images.
 Whenever you pick a new background image, Android will sample the dominant color in that image and use it to customize the notification bar, icons, texts and everything else across the interface to provide a cohesive look.
 I love customizing my phone, and I'm really excited to see how the interface looks when I use some of my photography as backgrounds.